-Elephant Run District is an indie theater and film company devoted to challenging expectations, inspiring dialogue in our community and creating long-lasting memories.
+Elephant Run District is an NYC-based indie theater and film company devoted to developing the work of a core group of artists, challenging expectations, engaging our audiences, inspiring dialogue in the communities we serve, and creating long-lasting memories.
 ERD seeks to entertain its audiences while addressing issues that affect our society.
-The District is a place where traditions collide and new possibilities are explored in the hunt to create stories that are ultimately human. elephantrundistrict.org.
+The District is a place where traditions collide and new possibilities are explored in the hunt to create stories that are ultimately human.

 Like any community, Elephant Run District is in a constant state of evolution, becoming more diverse and exciting as collaborators move in, set up shop and offer their creative wares to the world.
 Established in late 2010, ERD has produced several full-length plays and various smaller projects.

 Our first production in Feb.
 2011, Green, was hailed “a highlight of the theatrical season” by Martin Denton and has since been published on Indie Theater Now.
 This was followed by We Haven’t Told Anyone About This, a modern tragedy touching on the Bernie Madoff scandal.
 Next, Rabbit Island, garnered rave reviews and was selected for an extension as an outstanding production of the 2012 Frigid Festival.
 In 2013, ERD started the globally-recognized Brecht in the Park series and took American Gun Show to the Edinburgh Festival Fringe where it received 5-star reviews and audience attention.